reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 “No major external injuries.
 There might be internal bleeding, but maybe this gel protected her from the worst of it.”

 “Do you think we can get her away from here?”
 Oat lowered his voice - rather pointlessly, as the others were standing no more than two steps away.
 “We'll soon have company of a... non-human kind, and I for one am not too keen on that, if you catch my drift.”

+“Hello?
+You know we can still hear you, right?”
+Amy smiled mischievously.
+“But don't worry.
+I don't have any loyalties to the crabs.”
+She turned to Fischer.
+“You?”

+He shook his head.
+“No.”

+“Then let's get the kid into the buggy and be off.”

+Silk considered.
+“That would certainly be the fastest option.
+But it would be a rather bumpy ride, and as long as I'm not sure that there are no internal injuries I wouldn't risk that.”

+“Maybe June can carry her,” Fischer suggested.

+It took Silk a few seconds to understand what he meant.
+“Your horse?
+Maybe...
+But anything faster than a walk would shake her up pretty badly as well.”

+“I'd go for the buggy.”
+Oat made a tilting motion with his hand.
+“Recline the passenger seat, go real slow...”

+Silk hesitated, but then she nodded.
+“Probably better than carrying her.
+But we'll have to be really careful.”

+Oat grinned.
+“This baby can do anything.
+You need speed?
+She goes fast.
+You need stability?
+She's the smoothest thing on this side of the galaxy.”

+Fischer nodded his approval.
+Amy just shrugged.
+So Silk picked up the pilot again and carried her to the buggy.
+Oat adjusted the passenger seat and climbed in on the driver's side.
+Amy stood on the small platform behind the seats and held on to the metal frame.

+Oat pushed the ignition and the engine began to purr.
+“There's an abandoned house on the outskirts.
+Let's go there first and then decide the next step.”

+Silk gently laid the small body in the passenger seat and fastened the belt.
+She turned to Fischer.
+“I'll join you on June again, if you don't mind.
+We should scout ahead for any trouble.”

+They went to the horse, who was waiting patiently where they had left her, nibbling on some shrub.
+As they mounted, the buggy approached - very slowly, as Oat had promised.
+He gave a thumbs up and smiled.
+Amy let her gaze wander over the landscape.

+At a gentle press of Fischer's thighs June started into a trot, then sped up to a gallop.
+Soon they had left the buggy behind.
+It was easy to keep track of its location, though - it did not stir up as much dust as earlier, when it had been going at full speed, but a faint cloud was still visible.
+Silk worried that others might see it as well, but they'd have to take that chance.
+Silk kept an eye out for any trouble, but the area seemed completely deserted.
+The sun was higher in the sky now, but it was still about two hours until noon.
+They rode straight west for a while, up and down the hills, then circled back and checked north and south, but found only shrubs and moss and no sign of other people.
+They completed the circle and passed the buggy, which was still making slow and steady progress.
+It made an odd picture, the small pilot next to the huge man in the driver's seat looking even more tiny and fragile.
+She looked on to Amy and then to Fischer in front of her.
+She had no idea whether she could trust her new acquaintances, but so far they seemed decent enough and had proven rather helpful.

 [tbd]